 Of course, this comes from a good place, but it doesn’t necessarily help children develop skills, resilience and independence.

-And for agency leaders – when the business so often feels like your baby – that same benign impulse to intervene regularly hampers growth.
+And here’s a tip for agency leaders – when the business so often feels like your baby – that same benign impulse to intervene regularly hampers growth.

 Burdened by the greater good